Mount Hotham, Australia

 Mt.
 Hotham is a very demanding ski resort.
 The runs are

-not long in comparison to many North American resorts but are far more difficult
+not long in comparison to many North American resorts, but they are far more difficult

 to ski.
 Many of the runs are very steep, and it’s a great place to ski natural